jel13/fintrack/README.md

 -   **Image Optimization**: If using `next/image`, `unoptimized: true` has been added to `images` config in `next.config.ts` because the default Next.js image optimization server won't be available in a static export.
 You might need to handle image optimization differently or ensure images are pre-optimized.
 -   **Base Path**: If your app uses a base path, ensure it's correctly configured in `next.config.ts` and that Capacitor loads assets from the correct paths.
 For a simple app without a base path, default settings should work.
 -   **Capacitor Configuration (`capacitor.config.ts`)**:
-    You might need to adjust `capacitor.config.ts`.
-For example, to handle potential issues with server-specific features or to configure live reload during development:
+    The `capacitor.config.ts` file is pre-configured to facilitate local development with live reload:
     ```typescript
     import type { CapacitorConfig } from '@capacitor/cli';